 The product itself is a soft white cream that comes easily out of the tube.
 It smells gorgeous (rose geranium) and is not thick or sticky.
 You just pat it on to the eye contour with a light tapping motion (I use my little finger or ring finger so as not to put too much pressure on the eye area).
 It is best used at night but it sinks in beautifully and I have used it during the day, especially if I have been having a makeup free day and it does not look heavy or oily.

 I am lucky in that I don't really have bags or dark circles under my eyes but I am trying to keep the wrinkles at bay for as long as possible and this product has been really good at reducing the fine lines and wrinkles that were appearing and stopping any new ones developing.
 It also helps keep the elasticity in my skin in this delicate area.

 Green People Rejuvenating Eye Cream is one of my 'must have' products, I try not to be without it.
 If my skin is extremely dry for any reason I will apply a very light layer of facial oil or organic argan oil underneath, let it sink in and then tap the eye cream over the top.
 I have never had the dreaded 'puffy eye' from having put too much product under the eyes with this particular routine either, the products are so natural and light.

 I was told by a thirty year old recently I had less eye wrinkles than her and her friends so thank you Green People and I'll have another vat of organic eye cream please!

 If you read A Guide to Clean Beauty you can learn about the concept behind clean beauty and some of the issues in the clean beauty v mainstream products argument.
-Part II of a Guide to Clean Beauty lists 15 ingredients that I recommend that you try and avoid in your makeup and skincare products.
+Why not also check out the list of ingredients to avoid in skincare products too!